cheminfo/eln-docs/docs/30_structural_analysis/ir-prediction/README.md

 - If we now subtract the translational and rotational modes we have $3N-5$ vibrational degrees of freedom for linear molecules and $3N-6$ vibrational degrees of freedom for non-linear molecules.
 You can confirm this using the animations in the view.

 ## Using the view

+The prediction view has a view key elements:

+1. A structural editor allows you to edit structures.
+Below, you can select the level of theory for the simulations and start the new simulations.
+2. A table of structures lists all the structures that can be visualized.
+By clicking on a row you change the data that is loaded for the table of vibrational modes and the animations.
+It also changes the highlight in the plot.
+3. The graph by default overlays the predicted spectra and you can hide/unhide the spectrum of molecules by clicking on the eye.
+4. A table of vibrational modes gives you the intensity (a mode of intensity 0 will not show up in the spectrum, i.e., is not IR active) and the frequency.
+If you click a row, if will load this mode in the animtion and also highlight it in the graph.
+5. A JSMol window animates the selected normal mode
+6. A molecular drawing in which you can click on bonds and atoms to select the most relevant mode for this bond/atom.

+To get started, and to explore some key electronic effects, you can use the dropdown menu to select a collection of predefined molecules.
+This option will load a collection of molecules in the table (2) for which you can then compare the predicted spectra.

 ## References